wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 ---
 ## The Beginning

-My backyard space has undergone many changes over the past few years, from a wild mixture of elephant and wild grass, to a space containing a raised garden bed including a few trees to it's current incarnation which includes a few raised beds, a compost area, a *safe space* half-barrel, several varieties trees and plants and a thoroughly mulched space with little to no wild grass.
+My backyard space has undergone many changes over the past few years, from a wild mixture of elephant and wild grass, to a space containing a raised garden bed and a couple trees to its current incarnation which includes a few raised beds, a compost area, a *safe space* half-barrel, several varieties of trees and plants and a thoroughly mulched space with little to no wild grass.

 Truth be told, not much planning went into the overall design of the backyard, I just planted whatever, wherever there was space.

-<iframe src="https://giphy.com/embed/Pk20jMIe44bHa" width="120" height="120" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-Despite this, there are still some interesting features of this space that I will discuss.
+Despite this, there are still some interesting features in this space which are highlighted below.
 This will also give context for the transformation that will occur in the coming months.

 ## The Plants 🌿

 For such a small space, I have 16 varieties of plants in various levels of maturity (and health 😌) :

-1. Several bananas trees (technically a [herb](https://www.wikiwand.com/en/Banana))
+1. Several banana trees (technically a [herb](https://www.wikiwand.com/en/Banana))
-2. Pomegranate Tree
+2. Pomegranate tree
 3. Soursop tree
 4. Two lime trees,
-5. Four pawpaw trees (one male and tree hermaphrodites)
+5. Four pawpaw plants (one male and tree hermaphrodites)
 6. Several okra plants
 7. Few scotch bonnet pepper plants
 8. Lettuce